Apprenticeships and traineeships are competency-based, not time-based.

 If we aren't satisfied that your apprentice or trainee has completed their apprenticeship or traineeship, we will notify all parties about our decision.

-Your employee now has a nationally recognised qualification and is no longer an apprentice or trainee.
+Your employee is now trade qualified, or skilled in their vocation, with a nationally recognised qualification and is no longer an apprentice or trainee.